Updated on: 3/11/2020

 Every profession has its slang, but trucker lingo has a long history of colorful, and sometimes racy, language for the sights and sounds of the American highway system.
-On the road, truckers communicate with CB radios to warn each other of hazards and to pass the time on long drives.
+On the road, truckers communicate with citizens band (CB) radios to warn each other of hazards and to pass the time on long drives.
 Here are some of the terms you might hear if you tuned in.

 Advertising: A police car that is flashing its emergency lights.

 Alligator: A large piece of blown tire on the road.
 Alligators can “bite” truckers and other drivers on the road by bouncing up into hoses, fuel crossover lines, belts, and smaller vehicles’ tires or windshields.

 Barefoot: A truck that is crossing a mountain pass without any additional traction devices.

 Bean Popper: Someone who is taking a lot of pills (possibly illegal ones).

 Bear Bait: A speeding passenger vehicle that “protects” other speeding vehicles behind it by being more likely to get pulled over and ticketed.

 Bear Bait: A speeding driver or a driver behaving erratically on the road.
 Someone the police will try to pull over.

 Bear in the Air: A police aircraft looking for traffic violations.

 Bear in the Bushes: A hidden law enforcement officer with a radar gun.